SPI Interface

 Using CORE_INT GPIO pin to notify master about the status change

-This interrupt is postponed if it happens during the TLV request response procedure described above.
+This interrupt is postponed if it happens during the TLV Request response procedure described above.

 ../../../../_images/image6.png